-A survey of the internet on exam nerves and stress brings up hundreds of articles on ways to overcome this debilitating condition.
-Many of them have sensible advice and some are a little hard to swallow.
-It would be easy to wonder if visiting donkeys, playing with puppies and popping bubble wrap is really going to make the difference between a pass and a fail.
+A quick scan of the internet for ‘exam nerves’ and ‘exam stress’ brings up hundreds of articles of tips and tricks to overcome this debilitating condition.
+Many of them have sensible advice and some are a little far fetched, from visiting donkeys, playing with puppies and popping bubble wrap.

 Imagine seeing this job advert in the papers:

 Member of staff wanted

 Independent 16 to 19 year old person with excellent memory for facts, figures and dates to work in huge office space where nobody talks to them.

 The successful candidate will be unpaid, and will be expected to work for up to three hours without a break.
 He or she will be required to write at length on an unspecified subject without access to research facilities.
 Discussion with co-workers is not permitted and would result in instant dismissal.
 Feedback on quality and standards will be provided no sooner than three months after work is complete.

 No experience necessary.
 Full training will not be given.

 What would you think if you saw a job like this advertised?
 Does it excite you?
 Is this the career opportunity you have been looking for?
 Do you know anybody who works in these conditions?